dishaadora/Google-Workspace-MCP-Server/README.md

 # Google Workspace MCP Server

-A Model Context Protocol (MCP) server that acts as a secure bridge between your personal Google Workspace account (Gmail, Calendar, etc.) and any MCP-compatible AI client, such as a custom agent built with `mcp-use`.
+A Model Context Protocol (MCP) server that acts as a secure bridge between your personal Google Workspace account (Gmail, Calendar, etc.) and any MCP-compatible AI client, such as Claude Desktop.

 ## Features